SMC certificate expiration on July 04, 2022, update your SMC !

 To quickly import a large number of firewalls in SMC and generate their connecting package, you can create a CSV file and import it on the server from the web interface or from the command line interface.

-A sample CSV file "example-firewalls-and-packages.csv" is available on the server, in the folder /opt/stormshield/examples/csv/.
+An example of a CSV file "example-import-firewalls.csv" is available on the server, in the folder /opt/stormshield/examples/csv/.

 The file may contain the following parameters organized in columns and separated by commas.
 The order in which columns appear does not matter.
 Only the value of the first column #fwname is mandatory, the others may be left blank:

 - #fwversion: version of the firewall used for determining the version of the generated connecting package.
 If this field is empty, version 4.0.0 will be used.